irisfaustina/langchain-playground/README.md

 ## langchain-setup

-Files are drafted based on Langchain official agent tutorials to understand the framework.
+Drafted based on Langchain official tutorials.

 Featured frameworks include Langchain for invoking LLMs, Langgraph for agentic architecture, and Langsmith for orchestration.